Little girl Holodomor statue in Kyiv torn down by vandals

-A statue of a little girl that symbolises Holodomor, the famine that killed millions of Ukrainians, was torn down by vandals in what has been seen as a political act just a day before Ukraine celebrates its independence day.
+A statue of a little girl that symbolises Holodomor, the famine that killed millions of Ukrainians, was torn down by vandals in what has been seen as a political act just two days before Ukraine celebrates its independence day.

 Holodomor is cut deep into Ukraine’s psyche and the destruction of the famous statue has caused outrage.
 The famine was caused by Stalin, who exported Ukraine’s grain to earn hard currency, leaving millions of Ukrainians to starve to death.